luojun6/ccc/c_101/udemy/c_udemy.md

 - Repeating code - looping (for, while, and do-while)
 - Arrays - defining and initializing, multi-dimensional
 - Functions - declaration and use, arguments and parameters, called by value vs. call by reference
-- Debugging - call statk, common mistakes, understanding complier messages
+- Debugging - call statk, common mistakes, understanding compiler messages
 - Structs - initializing, nested structures, variants
 - Character Strings - basic, arrays of chars, character operation
 - Pointers - defintion and use, using with functions and arrays, malloc, pointer arithmetic